Skip to content

 4. How we use and share your Personal Information

 EasyAML collects, uses and holds your Personal Information so that we can conduct CDD checks on behalf of our Client who requested it.
-We may also use it for specific purposes that you have consented to.
+We may also use it for specific purposes that you have consented to including internal business purposes.
 In general, we use your information to minimise risks and protect against fraud, misuse or loss of data, and to improve our services.
 We may also use it to comply with laws, obligations or provide assistance to regulatory, government and law enforcement authorities.

 EasyAML shares sufficient of your Personal Information with the requesting Client to enable them to meet their legal obligations.
 We may share limited Personal Information to identify you or your CDD so that we may respond to a Client’s enquiry about your CDD.